-Last updated on March 12, 2024 by College Financial Aid Advice.
+Last updated on December 18, 2024 by College Financial Aid Advice.

 2 Year Public - The cost to attend a 2 year public community college is the least expensive option.
 Not only are tuition and fees cheaper, but room and board is cheaper, because it assumes the student lives at home with the parent.
+It is also easier to hold a part-time job when attending a community college.

 4 Year Public In-State - An in-state public college or university is an affordable option, as the tuition and fees are lower for state residents.